Retatrutide — Triple Agonist GLP-1/GIP/Glucagon Profile

 - Glucagon receptor: Increases basal energy expenditure and reduces hepatic fat.
 Glucagon also raises blood glucose; retatrutide’s balanced triple agonism is designed so the GLP-1 and GIP arms offset the glycemic impact of the glucagon arm, yielding a net glucose-neutral or glucose-lowering profile.

 Compared to the obesity-pipeline alternatives, retatrutide is the only late-stage candidate that targets energy expenditure in addition to appetite.
 Tirzepatide and semaglutide work almost exclusively through appetite and satiety.
 Survodutide targets GLP-1 and glucagon (skipping GIP).
 CagriSema targets GLP-1 and amylin (skipping GIP and glucagon).
 Retatrutide is the mechanistic superset.
+For a receptor-by-receptor breakdown of what each arm controls and what trials measure, see the GLP-1, GIP and glucagon mechanism of action page.

 Development Stage & TRIUMPH Programme